Dayoung: Career

 On December 10, 2015, Dayoung was announced as a member of then-upcoming girl group WJSN.
 She debuted with the group on February 25, 2016.
-In August 2016, Dayoung, alongside members Exy, Seola, Soobin, Eunseo, Cheng Xiao, Yeoreum, and Dayoung, teamed up with label mate Monsta X to form the unit "Y-Teen", a project unit group that promoted as CF models for KT's phone fare service.
+In August 2016, Dayoung, alongside members Exy, Seola, Soobin, Eunseo, Cheng Xiao, and Yeoreum, teamed up with label mate Monsta X to form the unit Y-Teen, a project unit group that promoted as CF models for KT's phone fare service.
 On October 7, 2020, Dayoung debuted in the group's sub-unit WJSN Chocome alongside members Soobin, Luda, and Yeoreum.

 In 2020, Dayoung and fellow WJSN member Exy contributed the song "Oh My, Oh My" to the original soundtrack for Welcome.

 In 2024, Dayoung collaborated with Eden for the song "Love Is" for the Doctor Slump original soundtrack.
 In the same year, she also sang the song "Love Wave" for the South Korean TV series of the same name.

-On September 9, 2025, Dayoung released her debut single album Gonna Love Me, Right? with title track "Body".
+On September 9, 2025, Dayoung released her debut single album Gonna Love Me, Right? with the title track "Body".

+On April 7, 2026, Dayoung released her digital single "What's a Girl to Do", along with the music video for the lead song of the same name.
+On August 4, she released the digital single "Flirty", in collaboration with Jay Park.